-Authentication sources
+• Authentication sources

+7.2.1.
 Adding SMS Authentication Source

 Now that you understand what authentication sources and alerting are, we will add an SMS authentication source on our guest portal.
-We previously used the Null source but we will add an other source.
+We previously used the 'Null' source but we will add an other source.
 Portal profiles can provide multiple authentication sources.

-From Configuration Policies and Access Control Authentication Sources, click Add source External SMS.
-As Name and Description, specify sms-source.
-Then add an Authentication Rules with name catchall with no condition and with the following two Actions:
+From Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Authentication Sources, click New external source SMS.
+As 'Name' and 'Description', specify 'sms-source'.
+Then add an 'Authentication Rules' with name 'catchall' with no condition and with the following two 'Actions':